Living Fully with BBS: An Interview with Robert Stigile

 Rachel Tierney: Yeah, I know that would be a tough thing to hear.

 Robert Stigile: I think the first thing that I would say to them is get involved in the BBS community because there's so many people that have been living with it for so long and have tips and tricks and resources, and doctors are there.
-I mean if they go to the Marshfield – which I have not been to, and I'm thinking about it – but if they go there, they're they're gonna meet doctors that know BBS, and that might, if their child is newly diagnosed, I would say, that's probably the best thing to do because the the general population of doctors just do not know anything about BBS.
-And that is the hardest part I think about having it, it is having to educate the doctor.
+If they go to the Marshfield – which I have not been to, and I'm thinking about it – but if they go there, they're going to meet doctors that know BBS, and if their child is newly diagnosed, I would say that's probably the best thing to do because the general population of doctors just do not know anything about BBS.
+And that is the hardest part I think about having it — it’s having to educate the doctors.
 They should already know what they're treating you with.
 And that's why I say get involved in the BBS community, because whether you're a newly diagnosed adult or your child is newly diagnosed, you're not gonna find the answers you're looking for with general medical practitioners.
 You're going to find better answers and better resources by being involved in the BBS community.

 Rachel Tierney: Right.
 That's a great answer.
-If there's anything else you would like to share, or that feels important to you.
-Please, obviously we welcome everything you have to share with us.
+If there's anything else you would like to share, or that feels important to you?
+Obviously we welcome everything you have to share with us.

-Robert Stigile: Yeah, I I think the last thing I would say.
-Besides, um getting involved in the bbs community for resources and networking is, I would definitely say that it is important to attend – and I know that they just started back up again because of the COVID era, and so forth – but I would say one of the things that is probably the the most important is attending the regional conferences as they occur, because you'll gain insights and information that is valuable there.
+Robert Stigile: Yeah, I think the last thing I would say, besides getting involved in the BBS community for resources and networking, is that it is important to attend – and I know that they just started back up again because of the COVID era, and so forth – but I would say one of the things that is probably the the most important is attending the Regional Gatherings as they occur, because you'll gain insights and information that is valuable there.
 And then I guess I would say for people who are newly diagnosed, that they just need to know that – and it goes with any health issue – it's not the end of the world.
 There's so many things that you can do, and can live the life that you are living.
-There's, you know, no need to think you can't work or to think you can't go out and play or do the hobbies that you like to do.
+There's no need to think you can't work or to think you can't go out and play, or do the hobbies that you like to do.
 And I guess one of the reasons why I wanted to share my hobbies is because I want people to realize that there are so many things you can do, even if your loved one has lost their vision.
-And if that's the case, which I know RP is the biggest denominator of BBS, I would say, getting involved with a blindness organization.
-The National Federation of Blind is the one I chose.
-But there's also the American Council of the Blind and they're great resources for families with people with blindness issues.
-So I would say, get involved, and find hobbies that you love and realize that whether it's indoors or outdoors, there's nothing you can't do.
+And if that's the case, which I know RP is the biggest denominator of BBS, I would say get involved with a blindness organization!
+The National Federation of the Blind is the one I chose, but there's also the American Council of the Blind and they have great resources for families with people with blindness issues.
+So I would say, get involved and find hobbies that you love, and realize that, whether it's indoors or outdoors, there's nothing you can't do.

 Rachel Tierney: That's amazing.
 I feel like I've even learned so much from you already.
 So I really appreciate your time.

 Robert Stigile: Oh, good!
 You're welcome.
-Yeah, I'm glad I could do it so anytime, and if there's ever, you know, other things that you want or need to do if I can do it, and I have the information, I'm happy to because I want people to have the information and the knowledge.
-And I know there's others out there that may have more knowledge than I do, and I've lived with it for a long time, but truly have just gotten into knowing really more about it over the past, I'd say 10 years but hopefully others are happy to share, too.
-But whatever I can share I'm happy to share.
+Yeah, I'm glad I could do it so anytime.
+And if there's ever other things that you want or need to do, if I can do it and I have the information, I'm happy to because I want people to have the information and the knowledge.
+And I know there's others out there that may have more knowledge than I do, and I've lived with it for a long time but truly have just gotten into knowing really more about it over the past 10 years, but hopefully others are happy to share, too.
+Whatever I can share, I'm happy to share.

 Rachel Tierney: Well, thank you so much for that.
 I really appreciate your time.